webplatform/docs/tutorials/mobile_optimization_best_practices/index.md

 |Checked_Out=No
 }}
 {{Byline}}
 {{Summary_Section|How to optimize for devices that have limited power, varying screen sizes and potentially slow or spotty network connections.
-This guide will walk you through the best practices to optimize your web app for mobile for in order to maintain the best possible user experience.}}
+This guide will walk you through the best practices to optimize your web app for mobile in order to provide the best possible user experience.}}
 {{Tutorial
 |Content=== Network Speed Optimizations ==